 Everyone wants to produce more great content, whether that means blog posts, videos, podcasts, ebooks, or even social media content that's engineered to get lots of shares.
 And while Skillshare has some amazing classes on each of those topics taught by people like Seth Godin, Gary Vaynerchuk, and Rand Fishkin, where things get murky is when you try to put them all together.

-Content marketing is different than traditional product marketing efforts like sales collateral and other product-specific info.
-Content marketing includes things like educational articles, e-books, videos, entertainment, and webinars that answer specific questions people have and provide them with something they can’t get somewhere else.
+Content marketing is different than traditional product-marketing efforts like sales collateral and other product-specific info.
+Content marketing includes things like educational articles, e-books, videos, entertainment, and webinars that answer specific questions people have and provide them with something they can’t get elsewhere.
 It’s the best way to turn your product, no matter how common, into something that is not like everyone else’s.

 Unlike traditional marketing, content marketing has no sales pitch.
 It does not try to directly advertise or sell a particular brand, product or service.
 Rather, it aims to capture mindshare with valuable, relevant information that is educational, entertaining and/or emotionally satisfying.
 In this way, content marketing succeeds in creating interest and awareness of the brand and its offerings.

 There are as many types of content marketing as there are types of content--far too many to cover here.
 My intent is to give you an introduction to content marketing and get you thinking like a content marketer so you’ll see the opportunities all around you.
 Soon you’ll be coming up with 50 content marketing ideas every day.
 You won’t be able to stop seeing opportunities to create content.
 Here are five examples to help your mind start percolating.